victoser/mri-spire/README.md

 It reconstructs a series of MR images from undersampled k-space data acquired through a qMRI protocol.

-For a theoretical background in Sparse Reconstruction and some examples of the functionality of the package, please check the included demo in demo/Demo.ipynb.
-For detailed instructions, read the documentation.
+For a theoretical background in Sparse Reconstruction and some examples of the functionality of the package, please check the included [demo](https://github.com/victoser/mri-spire/blob/master/demo/Demo.ipynb).
+For detailed instructions, consult the docstrings.

 This work incorporates elements of existing algorithms for Compressed Sensing reconstruction in quantitative MRI<sup>1-4</sup>.